UltraEngine/Documentation/CPP/Texture.md

 **Base class:** [Asset](Asset.md)

 A texture is an image that can be applied to 2D or 3D surfaces.
+Textures can be loaded from DDS files or other file formats loaded with plugins.

 ## Properties